Return to top

 • Sift whole wheat flour, oat flour, baking powder, baking soda, soda, sugar, salt, and matcha powder into a medium bowl.

-• In a separate small bowl, whisk together yogurt, oil, egg, and vanilla extract until combined.
+• In a separate small bowl, whisk together yogurt, oil, apple sauce, flax egg, or egg, and vanilla extract until combined.

 • Add the flour mixture to the yogurt mixture and gently fold until the batter is smooth.
 Avoid over mixing.